R0GGER/docker-wake-on-lan/README.md

 docker compose up -d
 ```

-Because host networking ignores port mappings, `PORT` decides where the interface listens.
-The compose file uses `8099`, so the interface is on `http://<host-ip>:8099` there.
+Host networking ignores port mappings, so `PORT` decides where the UI listens.
+The compose file uses `8099`, which means the UI is at `http://<host-ip>:8099`.

-The interface follows Material 3 and has a light and a dark theme.
-Styling and icons are part of the image, so it loads no fonts or scripts from the internet.
+The UI uses Material 3 and includes a light and a dark theme.
+Styles and icons are bundled in the image, so it does not load fonts or scripts from the internet.

-The button in the top right corner switches between following the system setting, light and dark.
-That choice is stored in the browser, so it applies per device. `THEME` sets what a visitor gets before making a choice: `auto` (default), `light` or `dark`.
+The button in the top-right corner cycles between following the system setting, light, and dark.
+That choice is stored in the browser, so it applies per device. `THEME` sets what a visitor sees before they pick a theme: `auto` (default), `light`, or `dark`.

-### What the interface does
+### What the UI does

-* Add devices with a name, MAC address and optionally a hostname or IP.
+* Add devices with a name, MAC address, and optionally a hostname or IP.
-* Status per device: a TCP connect on the configured ports (default 22, 3389, 445 and 80), with a ping as fallback.
-The dot turns green when the device answers.
+* Status per device: a TCP connect on the configured ports (default 22, 3389, 445, and 80), with ping as a fallback.
+The indicator turns green when the device responds.
-* Wake with feedback: if a host is set, the interface waits until the machine actually responds and reports how long it took.
+* Wake with feedback: if a host is set, the UI waits until the machine actually responds and reports how long it took.
-* Shut down remotely: SSH (Linux/NAS), Windows RPC, or a Sleep-on-LAN magic packet.
-If a host is set, the interface waits until the machine goes offline.
+* Remote shutdown: SSH (Linux/NAS), Windows RPC, or a Sleep-on-LAN magic packet.
+If a host is set, the UI waits until the machine goes offline.
 * Schedule a wake-up with a cron expression, for example `0 7 * * 1-5` for every weekday at 07:00.
 * Quick wake for a MAC address you do not want to save.

 ## CLI mode

-Exactly as before, without a UI:
+The same as before, without a UI:

 ```
 docker run --rm --name wake-on-lan --net=host -e MAC='11:11:11:11:11:11' ghcr.io/r0gger/docker-wake-on-lan
 ```

-Multiple MAC addresses (space or comma separated):
+Multiple MAC addresses (space- or comma-separated):

 ```
 docker run --rm --net=host -e MAC='11:11:11:11:11:11 22:22:22:22:22:22' ghcr.io/r0gger/docker-wake-on-lan
 ```

-MAC addresses may be written as `11:22:33:44:55:66`, `11-22-33-44-55-66` or `112233445566`.
+MAC addresses may be written as `11:22:33:44:55:66`, `11-22-33-44-55-66`, or `112233445566`.
 An invalid address stops the container with exit code 2 instead of silently doing nothing.

-Wait until the machine is really up (useful in scripts, exit code 1 if it stays offline):
+Wait until the machine is actually up (useful in scripts; exit code 1 if it stays offline):

 ```
 docker run --rm --net=host \